- B2B Content Growth Hacks 🔝

 Select Start over to build a new path.

-Set the Starting Point as the Page path and screen class, and specify your blog URL.
+Set the Starting Point as the blog’s Page path and screen class.

-Expand the nodes to see which pages users navigate to next — this shows internal circulation.
+Expand the nodes to see which other blogs or pages users visit next—this shows internal circulation and content loops.

-Optional: Change the direction to the Ending Point and use a conversion event (like form_submit) to see which loops lead to action.
+Optional: Switch to Ending Point and use a conversion event (e.g., form_submit) to see which loops actually lead to an action.

 Hotjar Click Maps